rardoz/es6_set_polyfill_rails/README.md

 # Es6SetPolyfillRails - a forward polyfill for ES6 Maps packaged for the Rails asset pipeline

 ES6 Sets with a bunch of convenience methods packaged for the Rails asset pipeline.
-Compiled with browserify. es6_set_polyfill_rails.js was created by the awesome developer, [Mariusz Nowak](https://github.com/medikoo).
-You can take a look at the original repo hosted here [https://github.com/medikoo/es6-set](https://github.com/medikoo/es6-set).
+Compiled with browserify. es6_set_polyfill_rails.js was created by the awesome developer, [John Friend](https://github.com/jfriend00).
+You can take a look at the original repo hosted here [https://github.com/medikoo/es6-set](https://github.com/jfriend00/ES6-Set).

 ## Installation